filip-szczepankiewicz/fwf_seq_resources/README.md

 ### Validating the implementation
 WIP

-### Analysis and interpretation
+### Model fitting and interpretation
 We have published an [extensive framework in open source](https://github.com/markus-nilsson/md-dmri) for the analysis of data encoded by b-tensors and more.
-Please refer to [these instructions](https://github.com/markus-nilsson/md-dmri#how-to-start) for the setup of analysis pipelines, and the [interpretation of model parameters](https://github.com/markus-nilsson/md-dmri/tree/master/methods).
+Please refer to these [instructions](https://github.com/markus-nilsson/md-dmri#how-to-start) for the setup of analysis pipelines, and the interpretation of [model parameters](https://github.com/markus-nilsson/md-dmri/tree/master/methods#md-dmri-methods).
+<br/><br/>

 ## Related resources
 The following resources will help in the implementation, design and analysis of experiments related to the FWF sequence.